주 콘텐츠로 건너뛰기

 8. Fabletics

 Online subscription retailer Fabletics has a distinct FAQ page.
-Opening with a catalog of categories (and a search bar), users can select a topic before the page sends them to their next stop: a list of frequently asked questions.
+Opening with a catalog of categories (and a search bar), users choose a topic before the page sends them to their next stop: a list of frequently asked questions.

 Users can then select a question for a detailed answer, and they are offered a list of related questions and subjects in a sidebar.